-I’ve been talking to a lot of people about Attach and I’ve heard this question more than a few times, especially as a marketer.
+I’ve spoken to a lot of people about Attach and I’ve heard this question more than a few times, especially as a marketer.

-If you’ve ever been in a meeting with potential investors, applied for a startup accelerator, or filled out a business model canvas, you’ve probably come across this question before.
+If you’ve ever held a meeting with potential investors, applied for a startup accelerator, or filled out a business model canvas, you’ve probably come across this question before.
 Of course everyone wants to know how you’re going to grow, but it’s the wrong question.

 What’s the right answer?

 Cold emailing?
 SEO?
 Content Marketing?
 You could list out every single channel, describe how you’re going to include viral hooks, work a unique PR angle, but at this point you’re just shooting in the dark.

 The only true answer to this question is to confirm that you’ve committed to an agile growth process.
 Besides, “no plan survives first contact with customers” – Steve Blank.

 Your customer acquisition plan should evolve as you grow.
 In fact, it MUST.
 What works initially might not work later on, and what doesn’t work now might be worth revisiting in the future.

 From the book Traction,

 “Startup growth happens in spurts.
 Initially, growth is usually slow.